gretel/dogspeed/README.md

 ## Prototype

-This is intended to control sound synthesis by physical entities moving through space in time. i.e. a dog playing in his self-induced soundscape. :dog: :computer: :notes:
+This is intended to control sound synthesis by physical entities moving through space in time, i.e. a dog playing in his self-induced soundscape. :dog: :computer: :notes:

 # Hardware